 Taking a Chance on the Underdog

 However, if you were to look at these odds and decide that for some reason, you believe that Dillian Whyte could be the victor, and then with these figures, if you were to bet £100, then you’d get a return of £240, so your stake would be £100 and your return would be £340.
-So, if you were to take a chance on the underdog, then the returns are much greater.
+So, if you take a chance on the underdog, the returns are much greater.

 Over/Under Betting Strategy

 If you feel a little more confident in the fight than just picking a winner, you could always use the over/under strategy in boxing betting.
 This isn’t just a football betting strategy or cricket betting strategy; it’s also a great boxing betting strategy.
 If you believe that not only will Anthony Joshua win, but he’ll win very early on – or if you believe that he’ll win, but the fight will go the whole distance, then this is perfect for you.
 With the over/under strategy, it doesn’t matter who wins the fight, just as long as it lasts for as long as you think it will.

 So, if you bet on under, thinking Anthony Joshua will win by knockout or stoppage early, then even if Dillian Whyte wins early.
 A over/under bet might look like this: